 - We have a central community championing Diversity and Inclusion across T-Systems

 - Building an inclusive culture where all our people can be completely themselves and succeed in partnership with our Diversi-T Community

-- Enabling more women to progress to senior management levels through mentoring, coaching sponsorship, training and development programmes with a bias-free internal mobility processes
+- Enabling more women to progress to senior management levels through mentoring, coaching sponsorship, training and development programmes with a bias-free internal mobility process

 We shouldn’t expect the reported figures to change quickly, but minor movements are not unexpected.
-Fundamentally we are not happy with a gap, but our long term goal is reduce our gap and achieve gender parity across all levels.
+Fundamentally we are not happy with a gap, but our long-term goal is to reduce our gap and achieve gender parity across all levels.